 - A. 1.
-A perseverant person does not give up easily and keeps trying even when things are difficult. - 2.
-Anyone with a good idea, willingness to take risks, and the ability to work hard can become an entrepreneur. - 3.
-Positive impacts of entrepreneurship on society are: - · Creates jobs for people - · Helps the economy grow - Brings new and useful products or services - 4.
-The important myths of an entrepreneurship are: - · You need a lot of money to start a business - · You must have a unique idea to succeed - Entrepreneurs don't fail - 5.
-A misconception is a wrong belief, while reality is the truth.
+A perseverant person does not give up easily and keeps trying even when things are difficult.

+- 2. Anyone with a good idea, willingness to take risks, and the ability to work hard can become an entrepreneur.

+- 3. Creates jobs for people

+- · Helps the economy grow

+- Brings new and useful products or services

+- 4. You need a lot of money to start a business

+- You must have a unique idea to succeed

+- Entrepreneurs don't fail

+- 5. A misconception is a wrong belief, while reality is the truth.